sid6mathur/libattio/docs/V2TargetIdentifierAttributesPostRequestData.md

 `func (o *V2TargetIdentifierAttributesPostRequestData) UnsetDefaultValue()`

 UnsetDefaultValue ensures that no value is present for DefaultValue, not even an explicit nil
+### GetRelationship

+`func (o *V2TargetIdentifierAttributesPostRequestData) GetRelationship() V2TargetIdentifierAttributesPostRequestDataRelationship`

+GetRelationship returns the Relationship field if non-nil, zero value otherwise.

+### GetRelationshipOk

+`func (o *V2TargetIdentifierAttributesPostRequestData) GetRelationshipOk() (*V2TargetIdentifierAttributesPostRequestDataRelationship, bool)`

+GetRelationshipOk returns a tuple with the Relationship field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRelationship

+`func (o *V2TargetIdentifierAttributesPostRequestData) SetRelationship(v V2TargetIdentifierAttributesPostRequestDataRelationship)`

+SetRelationship sets Relationship field to given value.

+### HasRelationship

+`func (o *V2TargetIdentifierAttributesPostRequestData) HasRelationship() bool`

+HasRelationship returns a boolean if a field has been set.

 ### GetConfig

 `func (o *V2TargetIdentifierAttributesPostRequestData) GetConfig() V2TargetIdentifierAttributesPostRequestDataConfig`